 Store in an airtight container.

-Always stir the tahini or nut butter before using as the oils tend to separate and float on the top.
+When you’re using tahini or nut butter to make these fruit and seed oat squares, remember to always stir the butters before using.
+The oils tend to separate and float on the top when they haven’t been stirred recently.
 It is also important to use a brand that doesn’t contain added sugars or salt.

-The contents can also be varied according to taste.
+The contents of these fruit and seed oat squares can also be varied according to taste.
 You’ve run out of honey?
 Try maple syrup.

 You’re not a fan of figs but love anything with raisins?
 Then swap out the dried fruits.